deminimis/minimalimageviewer/README.md

    - **Move/Resize**: Drag window or edges (non-full-screen).
    - **Exit**: Esc or right-click → "Exit."

+3. If you are having difficulties setting as your main image viewer, see [setting as default viwer](https://github.com/deminimis/minimalimageviewer/blob/main/Instructions/Default%20Viewer.md).

 ## Technical Highlights

 Minimal Image Viewer is architected for high performance, minimal resource usage, and robust security, leveraging native Windows technologies.